 Research

 Pediatrics sponsors two multifunctional programs to facilitate intra-departmental research.
-The Office of Research Programs specializes in comprehensive support of regulatory compliance for clinical trials research.
+The Office of Research Programs specializes in comprehensive support of regulatory compliance and study coordination for clinical trials research.
 The Biomedical and Behavioral Methodology Core (BBMC) houses faculty and staff who specialize in biostatistics, measurement, computational programming, database management, and general research methods.

 Overview of Support Programs